QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     c = A_inv * y
     norm(A * c - f.(x), Inf)

 Here, we see that hoping to increase the precision between points by adding extra polynomial terms is backfiring.
-By going to a 10th order polynomial we have introduced an error of about ``1E-5``, even at the interpolation points themselves.
+By going to a 10th-order polynomial, we have introduced an error of about ``1E-5``, even at the interpolation points themselves.

 This blows up quickly